amrut7764/python-exercises/README.md

 # 46 Simple Python Exercises

 A collection of 46 simple (and less simple) Python exercises.
-The exercises have been written, found and collected by [Torbjörn Lager](http://www.ling.gu.se/~lager/python_exercises.html) (torbjorn.lager@ling.gu.se).
-In this repository you can find my solutions to such exercises.
-For any question, comment or feedback feel free to drop me a line [on Twitter](https://twitter.com/annoys_parrot).
+The exercises have been written, found and collected by [Torbjörn Lager](http://www.ling.gu.se/~lager/python_exercises.html) (torbjorn.lager@ling.gu.se). .

 # The Exercises